 Sometimes I think I’m dumb, but then I have to remind myself that I’m a student majoring in biochemistry.
-To say that I’ve received all A’s would be an unorthodox lie.
+To say that I’ve received all A’s would be a lie.
 I’ve failed countless times but here I am trying to write a paper on Carl Schmitt.
 I know, this has nothing to do with biochemistry, but here I am taking a class I most probably won’t use in my career- that too, if I have one.
 It’s a political science class, and so far, the only thing I’ve learned is how to use an online dictionary.

 At first, I was impressed by all those political and philosophical ideas.
 I was amazed at how beautifully the human brain can come up with such complex ideas.
 But after a few days, I realized that those ideas only appealed to me because I didn’t understand them.
 It was fascinating because I had no idea what Schmitt was talking about.
 Not like I understand the difference between an enzyme and a protein.
 FYI- A protein is made of amino acids, while enzymes can be made of both nucleic acids and amino acids (I googled it).
 See you learned something new.
 But sometimes, I have these moments where my dense brain gives up on me and I forget my own name.
 I’ve taken so many classes in the past, and ironically, I’ve received A’s but I still don’t know what I was supposed to learn.

 When the teacher asks a simple question.
 I want to raise my hand and tell her/him the answer.
 But my version of the answer seems dumb.
 Like what is two plus two.
 My slow mind would say ‘four’.
 But then you have these smart-ass kids that would use the principles of God-knows-what to justify their answer.
 These are the times where I try to morph into the wall, so no one would know I said something as simple as four.